new333333/test2/ssf/tools/sql/readme.txt

 Teaming create and update database scripts are generated here.
 For create scripts we use hibernate to generate the tables it controls then we append the fixed scripts (from quartz).

+To update a database from one version to the next you have 2 options to create the scripts which the installer must run.
+A combination of both will probably be best.
+1. You can generate the create scripts for the new version, manually compare to the previous version scripts and create the sql by hand.

-To update a database from 1 version to the Boulder, use the v1 create scripts to create fresh (old) tables.
-These are checked in under tools/sql/create1.0.
+2. Use the previous version create scripts to create fresh (old) tables.
+For v1 these are checked in under tools/sql/create1.0.
 Then use hibernate to generate update scripts which add new tables and new constraints.
 These are generated under tools/sql/update.
 This is a temporary area, so the files should be copied into tools/sql/update-1.0.0-1.1.0/update-{database}.sql
 	The hibernate schemaUpdate task does not handle dropped tables, columns or constraints, nor does it handle new or changed indecies.
 So you need to add them by hand.
 Manually add drops to tools/sql/update-1.0.0-1.1.0/update-{database}-pre.sql.
 	Manually add create index to tools/sql/update-1.0.0-1.1.0/update-{database}-post.sql  The build will add these to the resulting tools/sql/update/update-{database}.sql

 Hibernate does not know about nvarchar,ntext... fields.
 For databases that can be created with utf-8 or unicode as the default character set this doesn't matter.
 For databases like mssql(sqlserver), we must change the